 - Selection of suitable charge and solar array regulator topologies

 - Selection of suitable solar generator and battery technologies

-- Sizing of on-board electrical power resources (solar generator, battery)
+- Sizing of on-board electrical power resources (solar array, battery)

 - Analysis of power system capabilities and margins